 - Take in the details throughout the queue and the attraction proper.

-- Consider wearing sandals on Kali River Rapids instead of sneakers such as to avoid blisters.
+- Consider wearing sandals instead of sneakers in order to avoid blisters.

 - Consider storing loose objects and extra clothing in a locker while you ride Kali River Rapids.